ZackWilde27/VulkanGameEngine/README.md

 ## Known Issues

 - The ```fo2City``` level has a culling issue, I think it's because I combined almost everything sharing a material into a single mesh
+- The lighting isn't fully baked in ```soleanna``` so some areas become pitch black in the shadows, and there's 1 shadow map straight up missing
+- Speaking of baked lighting, most things are going to need to be re-baked with denoising turned off, I recently learned it's the reason there's seams in quite a few places
 - Depending on your hardware and the level the prepass depth bias might not be enough, you can increase it in ```VulkanBackend.cpp```
 - The engine has a feature where it will not render when it loses focus, that's not an issue but it might look like it froze so I thought I'd mention it, just click on the window again and it will resume